The city’s main public transport service is the GVB — Gemeentelijk Vervoers Bedrijf (Municipal Transportation Company).1

 Single Use Ticket

-This is the most expensive way to travel by bus or tram.
+This is the most expensive way to travel by bus, tram, or metro.

 If you still wish to purchase a single ticket on board, you can pay using contactless payment (RFID), PIN (debitcard), or credit card (with the Maestro emblem)